manfromarce/DocSharp/README.md

     - The converter attempts to read local images and download online images (http/https URLs only).
 If this behavior is not desired, set `SkipImages` to true.
     - Images specified as absolute URLs are processed by default.
 For relative URLs `ImagesBaseUri` needs to be set to an absolute local directory path or http(s) URL, which will be combined with the image file name at runtime, such as: `C:\Data` + `./images/image1.jpg`.
     - WEBP and AVIF images are ignored as they are not supported in DOCX documents; base64 is also ignored as it is rarely used and not supported by many Markdown processors.
+    - Width and height must be specified in DOCX.
+The converter tries to scale the original image file dimensions to fit the page, but it's not always accurate.
   * Tables (experimental)
   * TODO: other internal hyperlinks types, math and other extensions, raw HTML blocks, async functions/progress callback (some tasks such as downloading images may take some time)